apache/apisix-website/blog/en/blog/2022/02/23/csrf-api-gateway.md

 - cross-site request forgery
 - CSRF
 - API Gateway

-description: This article introduces `csrf`, the CSRF security plugin for API Gateway, and details how to secure your API information in Apache APISIX with the help of the `csrf` plugin.
+description: This article introduces `csrf`, the CSRF security plugin for API Gateway, and details how to secure your API information in APISIX with the help of the `csrf` plugin.
-tags: [Technology,Ecosystem]
+tags: [Plugins,Ecosystem]
 ---

 > This article introduces `csrf`, the CSRF security plugin for Apache APISIX, and details how to secure your API information in Apache APISIX with the help of the `csrf` plugin.